PierreSenellart/provsql/doc/source/user/probabilities.rst

   ``mulinput`` block structure is not broken by the rewrite.

-Queries that fall outside the recognised class (joins through views, non-hierarchical atoms, HAVING / aggregation, …) are passed through
+Queries that fall outside the recognised class (joins through views, non-hierarchical atoms, HAVING / aggregation…) are passed through
 unchanged: the GUC enables an opt-in shortcut, never a different result.